erezpeter/Feature_Partition/README.md

   <img src="Figures/Biological.PNG" width="950" />
 </p>
 <figcaption align="center"><b>Fig 2.</b> (Left) The two biological processes governing the cells, with each stage color-coded.
 (Right) t-SNE embeddings of the cells based on all genes and on the two gene partitions identified by FP.
-Colors in each row correspond to cell stages within the respective biological process shown on the left.
+In each row, colors correspond to the stages of the biological process shown on the left.
  </figcaption>  </figure>

 ### 🖼️ Image Data

-Consider a video of three rotating puppets (example in the image below).
+Consider a video of three rotating puppets (as shown in the image below).

 ** Common approach **: Embed images using all pixels → embedding reflects a "mixed" signal